 4. Vitamin C

-How To Make Your Nails Grow Faster And Stronger
+How To Grow Your Nails Faster And Stronger

 1. Lemon Juice

-The Vitamin C in lemons facilitate the healthy growth of nails.
+The Vitamin C in lemons facilitates the healthy growth of nails.
 Lemons also help in removing yellow nail stains since they act as a bleaching agent.